Paddling 101: Rapids, Water Levels, & Skill Level

 Water Levels and River Characteristics

 The international rating system for river flow uses letter designations to describe the water level and rate of flow.
-The classification for a specific river may change from season to season, and the following designations are used to describe the water level and rate of flow:
+The classification for a specific river may change from season to season, and the following tags are used to describe the water level and rate of flow:

-• H or High: Water is becoming difficult to handle.
-The river is well above normal stage.
+• H or High: Water is becoming challenging to handle.
+The river is well above the normal stage.
 Canoeists may refer to the strong currents as "heavy."
 Small debris may come floating by, a warning that the river is dangerous and better left to skilled kayakers or canoeists whose craft is supported by flotation bags.

 Water levels can affect the difficulty of rapids and the characteristics of a river.
-For example, a set of Class II rapids can become Class IV rapids when the water is abnormally high following spring runoff or heavy storms.
+For example, Class II rapids can become Class IV rapids when the water is abnormally high following spring runoff or heavy storms.
 Conversely, a Class IV rapid can turn into a shallow pussycat when the water level is low in the late summer.
-Even normally calm stretches become turbulent and dangerous at flood stage because the force of currents slammed this way and that by rocks and obstructions creates powerful and dangerous surface conditions.
+Even ordinarily calm stretches become turbulent and dangerous at flood stage because the force of currents slammed this way and that by rocks and obstructions creates powerful and dangerous surface conditions.

 In the next section, we will discuss how to evaluate whether you should paddle a specific river and how to stay safe on the water.